 - Pain at the front of the knee

-- Problems with walking and speed (running)
+- Trouble walking and picking up speed (running)

 - An audible click while stretching the knee